wiseman-timelord/FreqBeat/README.md

 # FreqBeat
-Status: Beta - Needs, tweaking & bugfixing.
+Status: Beta - Still, tweaking & bugfixing.

 ## Description
 `FreqBeat` is a comprehensive audio stream analyzer designed to provide real-time insights into audio stream data from a given URL.
 Beyond just format and frequency, it delves into volume levels and offers a dynamic user interface for interaction.
 With the capability to extract streaming URLs from playlist files and direct stream links, `FreqBeat` ensures users have a seamless experience while viewing the analysis results on a clear console interface.